 Some rotations will require the resident to present at journal club.
 The evaluation procedure is the same as the above with the exception that when a resident becomes aware of an upcoming presentation, the resident selects to send the “Faculty Evaluation of Journal Club Presentation” to the appropriate preceptor(s).
 Steps 1 through 3 of the Evaluation Procedure are to be completed as listed above.

 See resources under Objective 12 here.

-NERD Journal Club - Founded by Ricky Turgeon, one of our past LMPS residents, NERD (iNtErdisciplinary ResiDent) Journal Club is an optional series of journal club-like discussions open to pharmacy residents and all other healthcare professionals interested in evidence-based medicine (EBM).
-NERD presents foundational and advanced critical appraisal concepts and tools beyond the basics covered in undergraduate education.
-These informal group discussions highlight the practical aspects and clinical implications of EBM by focusing on high-impact and controversial literature
+NERDCAT - Founded by Ricky Turgeon, one of our past LMPS residents, NERDCAT is a website to support clinicians in conducting evidence appraisals and apply those to evidence-based medicine (EBM).
+NERDCAT presents foundational and advanced critical appraisal concepts and tools beyond the basics covered in undergraduate education.

 BC Wide Case Presentation

 Per the BC Program Standards, one case presentation will be delivered to all the BC residents and members of the BC Pharmacy Practice Residency Programs Committee (PPRPC).
 These occur between October and May and in-person attendance is mandatory for all LMPS residents.
 Presentations are 20 minutes, followed by a 10 minute question period.
 This presentation may or may not be one that the resident has already presented locally.
 The date of each resident’s presentation is reflected in their one45 “My Calendar”.